-Blacksmith Shop\
+Blacksmith Shop

-Great Rd. - Located on the former Peter Larsen property, the building was moved from Maynard in 1914 and became a blacksmith shop here.
+Shelburne Farm. - Located on the former Peter Larsen property, the building was moved from Maynard in 1914 and became a blacksmith shop there.
 Larsen kept it open into the 1950s thus it is the last blacksmith shop that was operated in Stow.
+Relocated to Shelburne Farm as part of the Center School expansion.